exalearn/hydronet/index.md

 Assessing the performance of the model requires assessing the error within clusters of the same size.
 For example, we achieve an MAE of 1.23 kcal/mol and an R<sup>2</sup> of greater than 0.99 when measured across the whole dataset, but only a R<sup>2</sup> for clusters of 30 water molecules.

 ![mpnn-performance](./img/mpnn-performance.png)

+## Citing HydroNet

+The following paper describes more about HydroNet and is the preferred citation for this benchmark.

+Choudhury et al. "HydroNet: Benchmark Tasks for Preserving Long-range Interactions and Structural Motifs in Predictive and Generative Models for Molecular Data." in 34th Conference on Neural Information Processing Systems (NuerIPS), Workshop on Machine Learning and the Physical Sciences [[arXiV]](https://arxiv.org/abs/2012.00131)